aasignacion/swbc-8DOF/README.md

 # swbc-8DOF

 To run this program, download the SWBC library in http://stanford-wbc.sourceforge.net/doxy/tutorials-page.html.
-Moreover, the dependecies must be download and then build the SWBC properly.
+Moreover, the dependecies must be downloaded and then built properly.

 After this, copy the four files: Control_code.cpp, tutsim1.cpp, tutsim1.hpp, tutrob1.xml and CMakelist.txt.